Farama-Foundation/Minigrid/docs/source/user-guide.md

 )
 ```

-5. Make the environment with gym
+5. Make the environment with gym in the test script
 ```python
 env = gym.make('PedestrianEnv-20x80-v0')
 ```